Tragedy of the commons: Commons in historical reality

-Hardin's work is criticised as historically inaccurate in failing to account for the demographic transition, and for failing to distinguish between common property and open access resources.
-In a similar vein, Carl Dahlman argues that commons were effectively managed to prevent overgrazing.
 Likewise, Susan Jane Buck Cox argues that the common land example used to argue this economic concept is on very weak historical ground, and misrepresents what she terms was actually the "triumph of the commons": the successful common usage of land for many centuries.
 She argues that social changes and agricultural innovation, and not the behaviour of the commoners, led to the demise of the commons.
+In a similar vein, Carl Dahlman argues that commons were effectively managed to prevent overgrazing.